-The white grape comes from Morocco
+The white grape variety comes from Morocco

 (1905-1985).
-The late-ripening vine has large, thick-skinned berries.
-It is mainly called table grape
+The late ripening vine has large, thick-skinned berries.
+It is mostly used as table grape

-a total of 275 hectares were reported in 2010.
+a total of 275 hectares were designated in 2010.